Research Interests

 Current Projects

-The Villapol Laboratory is interested in developing novel therapies for patients suffering from brain injury and Alzheimer’s disease.
+The Villapol (BRAIN) Laboratory is interested in developing novel therapies for patients suffering from brain injury and Alzheimer’s disease.
 These are the main Research PROJECTS:

 Microbiota-targeted approaches to resolve dysbiosis-induced AD neuropathology following brain injury.